Tooth decay: Bacteria

 The most common bacteria associated with dental cavities are the mutans streptococci, most prominently Streptococcus mutans and Streptococcus sobrinus, and lactobacilli.
-However, cariogenic bacteria (the ones that can cause the disease) are present in dental plaque, but they are usually in too low concentrations to cause problems unless there is a shift in the balance.
+However, cariogenic bacteria (the ones that can cause the disease) are present in dental plaque.
+They are usually in concentrations too low to cause problems unless there is a shift in the balance.
 This is driven by local environmental change, such as frequent sugar intake or inadequate biofilm removal (toothbrushing).
 If left untreated, the disease can lead to pain, tooth loss and infection.

-The mouth contains a wide variety of oral bacteria, but only a few specific species of bacteria are believed to cause dental caries: Streptococcus mutans and Lactobacillus species among them.
-Streptococcus mutans are gram-positive bacteria which constitute biofilms on the surface of teeth.
+The mouth contains a wide variety of oral bacteria.
+Only a few specific species of bacteria are believed to cause dental caries: Streptococcus mutans and Lactobacillus species among them.
+Streptococcus mutans are gram-positive bacteria that constitute biofilms on the surface of teeth.
 These organisms can produce high levels of lactic acid following fermentation of dietary sugars and are resistant to the adverse effects of low pH, properties essential for cariogenic bacteria.
 As the cementum of root surfaces is more easily demineralized than enamel surfaces, a wider variety of bacteria can cause root caries, including Lactobacillus acidophilus, Actinomyces spp., Nocardia spp., and Streptococcus mutans.
 Bacteria collect around the teeth and gums in a sticky, creamy-coloured mass called plaque, which serves as a biofilm.
 Some sites collect plaque more commonly than others, for example, sites with a low rate of salivary flow (molar fissures).
 Grooves on the occlusal surfaces of molar and premolar teeth provide microscopic retention sites for plaque bacteria, as do the interproximal sites.
 Plaque may also collect above or below the gingiva, where it is referred to as supra- or sub-gingival plaque, respectively.

 These bacterial strains, most notably S. mutans, can be inherited by a child from a caretaker's kiss or through feeding pre-masticated food.

 Dietary sugars

-Bacteria in a person's mouth convert glucose, fructose, and most commonly sucrose (table sugar) into acids such as lactic acid through a glycolytic process called fermentation.
+Bacteria in a person's mouth convert glucose, fructose, and most commonly sucrose (table sugar) into acids, mainly lactic acid, through a glycolytic process called fermentation.
 If left in contact with the tooth, these acids may cause demineralization, which is the dissolution of its mineral content.
 The process is dynamic, however, as remineralization can also occur if the acid is neutralized by saliva or mouthwash.
 Fluoride toothpaste or dental varnish may aid remineralization.
 If demineralization continues over time, enough mineral content may be lost so that the soft organic material left behind disintegrates, forming a cavity or hole.
 The impact such sugars have on the progress of dental caries is called cariogenicity.
-Sucrose, although a bound glucose and fructose unit, is in fact more cariogenic than a mixture of equal parts of glucose and fructose.
-This is due to the bacteria utilising the energy in the saccharide bond between the glucose and fructose subunits.
+Sucrose, although a bound glucose and fructose unit, is more cariogenic than a mixture of equal parts of glucose and fructose.
+This is due to the bacteria using the energy in the saccharide bond between the glucose and fructose subunits.
 S.mutans adheres to the biofilm on the tooth by converting sucrose into an extremely adhesive substance called dextran polysaccharide by the enzyme dextran sucranase.